Cepstral Analysis of Random Variables: Muculants: Muculants: Definition and Properties

-We define two types of muculants, analyze their properties, and develop how they are connected.
-The definitions mainly follow the definitions of the cepstrum given in~\cite[Ch.~13]{oppenheim2010discrete}, with the main difference that the roles of Fourier transform and inverse Fourier transform are reversed (the characteristic function is the inverse Fourier transform of the PMF, rather than the Fourier transform).
-While some properties of the muculants are directly transferred from cepstral analysis, several of the presented results are based on the fact that we operate on a probability space.
+The definition of the muculants follows the definitions of the cepstrum~\cite[Ch.~13]{oppenheim2010discrete}, with the main difference that the roles of Fourier transform and inverse Fourier transform are reversed.
+While some properties of the muculants are directly transferred from cepstral analysis, several results are based on the fact that we operate on a probability space.